diegoherzap/Google_Calc_Automation_Challenge/README.md

-# MT3_Google_Calc_Challenge
+# Google_Calc_Challenge
 This repository contains a solution for automating tests for Google's online calculator using Selenium.
-It was created as part of a technical exercise for the MT3 interview process.

 ## Features
 Automated testing of basic arithmetic operations: addition, subtraction, multiplication, and division.